anicca048/Kebab/Readme.md

 # MaxMind GeoLite2 Database and API
 This product includes GeoLite2 data created by MaxMind, available from
 	https://www.maxmind.com
-Kebab uses the MaxMind GeoLite GeoIP database and accompanying C# API.
-The API
+Kebab uses the MaxMind GeoLite2 City and ASN databases and accompanying C# API.
-	is published in two parts, the MaxMind-DB-Reader-dotnet project, which parses MaxMind GeoLite2 databases, and GeoIP2-dotnet which handles both the use of the web API, and the static lookups through the MaxMind-DB-Reader-dotnet library.
+	The API is published in two parts, the MaxMind-DB-Reader-dotnet project, which parses MaxMind GeoLite2 databases, and GeoIP2-dotnet which handles both the use of the web API, and the static lookups through the MaxMind-DB-Reader-dotnet library.
 Both parts of the API are published for free under the OpenSource Apache
 	License, Version 2.0, while the database is published for free uder custom